koii-network/docs/koii/faq/faq.md

 ## Q: How to withdraw KOII tokens?

 After running the task, you will earn your first reward after 10 - 30 minutes.
-Then you can withdraw your KOII tokens by clicking "Claim Rewards" button.
-The longer you run the task, the more KOII tokens you will earn.
-You can withdraw your KOII tokens at any time.
+Then you can withdraw your KOII tokens **by clicking "Claim Rewards" button**.
+The longer you run the task, the more KOII tokens you will earn. **You can withdraw your KOII tokens at any time**.

 ## Q: I accidentally clicked on the devnet. how can I open again my koii app/node?